ycexiao/scikit-package/doc/source/new-project-guide/level-4-tutorial.rst

 #.
 Congratulations!
 You are done with Level 4!

-How to develop your code moving forward
+(Optional) How to develop your code moving forward
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Assume that you have successfully followed the previous steps.
 Now, you want to add new code to your GitHub repository.
 Perhaps you are working with a group of people.
 Here is a high-level overview with step-by-step instructions on how to do that: